 ILIAS is the e-learning platform we use at the University of Mannheim.
 On this platform, teachers can upload important course material, such as lecture scripts and slides, to make them available to you.
 If you have not yet joined the ILIAS group that corresponds to one of your courses, please contact the teachers of the respective course or their secretaries.
 The University IT will help you in case you have any technical questions.

 You can complete your master's thesis during your fourth semester while attending a master's thesis colloquium with a supervisor of your choice.
 The thesis is expected to have the format of a research article suitable for submission to an academic journal in the social sciences.
-Please register by submitting the registration form (for Students who started to before 2017: registration form) to Student Services.
+Please register by submitting the registration form to Student Services.

 Time frame: 21 weeks

 Length: printed master's thesis of max.
 10,000 words

 The program managers are happy to answer any questions specific to the master's program (degree plan, selection of courses, structure and progress of your studies).
 For any administrative questions (enrollment, disenrollment, exams, etc.), please contact Student Services.
 International students may also contact the International Office (for questions on visa, accommodation, mentoring).